Man faces daily fines for large ‘Trump Won’ and ‘Let’s Go Brandon’ banners outside his home - NewsBreak

 Marvin Peavy, of Seagrove Beach, has hung two, almost three-story-tall Trump banners on his house, stating “Trump Won” and “Let’s Go Brandon.”

 One banner asserts the falsehood that Donald Trump won the 2020 presidential election, a conspiracy theory put forward by hardline and far-right supporters.
-The other banner is a coded expletive aimed at President Joe Biden .Georgia woman says she received $700 ER bill – despite leaving without treatment
+The other banner is a coded expletive aimed at President Joe Biden .‘Let’s go Brandon’ a no go at local high school

 Walton County Code Enforcement is now fining him for each day he displays the banners, which he said violates his right to free speech.